-Bam Adebayo‘s elite-level impact on the Heat has become undeniable, Ira Winderman writes for the South Florida Sun-Sentinel.
+Bam Adebayo‘s elite-level impact on the Heat has become undeniable, Ira Winderman writes for the South Florida Sun Sentinel.

 Winderman makes a stat-based argument for Adebayo’s stardom, noting that he’s second in the league in on/off differential behind only Nikola Jokic (among players who have logged at least 1500 minutes) and that the Heat have a 99.7 defensive rating with him on the court since the start of February.

-More than just awards, the Heat are playing with a real joy and belief in themselves, Winderman writes.
+While there’s still plenty of work to do to secure a playoff spot, the Heat are playing with a real joy and belief in themselves, Winderman writes.

 “You can sense that our locker room is trying to seize the moment right now,” Spoelstra said.
 “We’re having a lot of fun competing with each other and playing to a consistent identity on both ends.”